msimism/testing/github_integration_errors.md

-# GitHub Integration Errors
+# GitHub Integration Errors and Approaches

+## Errors Encountered

-## Error: MCP error -32603: Invalid arguments: content.encoding: Required, content.content: Required
+### Error: MCP error -32603: Invalid arguments: content.encoding: Required, content.content: Required
 **Explanation:** This error occurred when I was trying to create or update a file in the GitHub repository.
 The GitHub API requires the `content` parameter to be an object with `content` and `encoding` properties.

-**Potential Fix:** When creating or updating a file, pass the `content` parameter as an object with the file contents and the encoding, like this:
+**Approach:** To fix this, I passed the `content` parameter as an object with the file contents and the encoding, like this:

 ```json
 {